Special Teachers and Recess

 Any foreign language helps broaden the mind for native English speakers and fosters critical thinking.
 Spanish is a very common language in many foreign countries, which better prepares the Heritage student for the larger world.
 Spanish culture, food, holidays, and dance are introduced.
 Well stocked pinatas are an Academy favorite.

 Typing and Keyboarding – Kindergarten through 8th grade

 Synonymous with modern culture, the ability to quickly and accurately access machines and other technology remains an important skill.
 Kindergarten through 2nd grade is focused on basic computer skills.
-3rd grade through 8th grade is focused on keyboarding, powerpoint and prezi.
+3rd grade through 8th grade is focused on keyboarding, PowerPoint, and Prezi.

 As a traditional school, Heritage Academy offers recess for all of its students.
 Giving students recess helps clear their minds, soaks up nervous energy, and keeps school fun.
 Recess is a disappointingly understated activity in many school programs.
 Heritage students interact with peers, build friendships, and decompress prior to the day’s remaining instruction.
 A simple break is natural and beneficial.
-Older students enjoy recess time together; younger students also have a time to play together.
+Older students enjoy recess time together; younger students also have time to play together.
 Students engage in games/team building and learn to get along socially.
 This is a time in which student leaders emerge.